gradientspace/geometry3Sharp/README.md

 This is a NOP if the AxisOrder is correct and should be called before any AxisOrder critical operation on the Vector since you may not know the whole life history of the Vector.

-For `DMesh3` this can be done using the `Transform` functions.
+For `DMesh3` the axis order for all verteces can be changed with the `Transform` function - note that you need to give it the transformation matix to make the change AND the target axis order.

 # Transforms

-Unity Transforms can be represented
+Unity Transforms can be represented and used with VirgisGeometry enitiies using [transformation matricies](https://en.wikipedia.org/wiki/Transformation_matrix).
+Doing the transform in VirgisGeometry has the advantage of preserving double precision.

+Transformation matricies are represented in VirgisGeometry as `Matrix4d` and in Unity as `Matrix4x4`.
+There are instrinsic casts between these types (but keep in mind axis order).

+You can use a `Matrix4d` directly on a vector using matrix multiplication or you can cast a matrix to a `TransformSequence` which allows you to add more transformations etc.

+You can convert a Unity Transform to a transformation matrix using [Transform.localToWorldMatrix](https://docs.unity3d.com/6000.0/Documentation/ScriptReference/Transform-localToWorldMatrix.html) and [Transform.worldToLocalMatrix](https://docs.unity3d.com/6000.0/Documentation/ScriptReference/Transform-worldToLocalMatrix.html).

 # Mesh Entities